Detective Pikachu Returns, Assassin's Creed Mirage and more Fall games reviewed

 Just like the later movie, the 2016 3DS game starred the gumshoe duo of Tim Goodman and his Pikachu, who he can understand and who speaks in full sentences.
 As they solve mysterious happenings in Ryme city, they'll also try to find Tim's missing dad, Pikachu's original partner (sorry movie fans, no Ryan Reynolds this time!).

 Detective Pikachu Returns begins by reintroducing you to a now college-aged Tim and catching you up on events from the previous game.
-From incident one, Tim and Pikachu continue to solve mysteries with the unique approach of Tim handling human interviews, while Pikachu interrogates the Pokémon.
+From incident one, Tim and Pikachu continue to solve mysteries, with Tim handling human interviews while Pikachu interrogates the Pokémon.

 The new game brings fresh tools to crack your cases.
 You can use the powers of other Pokémon you meet in your investigation.
 For example, you can use Growlithe's powerful nose to pick up a scent, or use Luxray to see through walls.
 The one thing these skills don't help, however, is the slow storytelling.